4n6kween/PlistParser/README.md

 ## How it works

 In the directory, you will find the output database "Timestamps.db" and a folder named 'Plists' which will contain a copy of all .plist files in XML format with their original directory structure.
+By default, the text files that contain the "raw data" are deleted.
+You can keep them by removing the last four lines of the script starting with "rm -r".